-Following the landmark IPCC report published in August 2021 warning global temperatures will very likely rise 1.5°C above pre-industrial levels by 2040, the climate crisis is clearly accelerating at a pace like never before.
-From deforestation to plastic pollution, there are a number of factors at work that are causing the exacerbation of climate change.
-Here are some of the biggest environmental issues that we face in Hong Kong in 2021.
+Following the latest IPCC report published in March, warning that we are running out of time to limit global warming to 1.5C, the climate crisis is clearly accelerating at a pace like never before.
+From deforestation to plastic pollution, there are several factors that are causing the exacerbation of climate change.
+As part of Earth.Org’s ‘Environmental Issues’ series, here are some of the biggest ones Hong Kong faces in 2023.

 Biggest Environmental Issues in Hong Kong

 One of the top environmental issues in Hong Kong is air pollution.
-According to the World Health Organisation (WHO), 4.2 million people around the world die from outdoor air pollution every year.
+According to a study of global mortality and pollution levels published in The Lancet Planetary Health journal, 9 million people around the world die from outdoor air pollution every year.
 Long-term exposure to severe air pollution also poses serious health problems ranging from chronic respiratory infections and diseases to increased risk of cancer.

 Based on Hong Kong Air Quality Health Index (AQHI) records, street-level air pollution in densely populated areas including Causeway Bay, Central and Mong Kok often exceed WHO guidelines, reflecting a sizeable number of Hong Kong residents breathing in air that contains high levels of pollutants every day.

 Causes of air pollution in Hong Kong derive from sources like fossil fuel motor vehicles and regional smog, which is caused by pollutants from marine vessels and industrial power plants within the city and from mainland China.